Mayhem, mischief and Masi: Abu Dhabi, one year on

 “But Hamilton does get past Perez but Perez has played the ultimate team game and he has really brought his team-mate back into play.”

-Verstappen: “Ah Checo is a legend.”
+Verstappen: “Ah, Checo is a legend.”

-Brundle: “Well it’s game on.”
+Brundle: “Well, it’s game on.”

 ---